 Leukocyte transfusions: Acute pulmonary toxicity has been reported in patients receiving intravenous amphotericin B and leukocyte transfusions.
-Leukocyte transfusions and ABELCET® should not
+Leukocyte transfusions and ABELCET® should not be given concurrently.

 Other nephrotoxic medications: Concurrent use of amphotericin B and agents such as aminoglycosides and pentamidine may enhance the potential for drug-induced renal toxicity.
 Aminoglycosides and pentamidine should be used concomitantly with ABELCET® only with great caution.
-Intensive monitoring of renal function is recommended in patients requiring any combination of nephrotoxic
+Intensive monitoring of renal function is recommended in patients requiring any combination of nephrotoxic medications.